ruben-david-roy/NeuraNET-API-Playground/README.md

 ### Features
 - **API Authentication**: Secure API key input for accessing NeuraNET services.
-- **Model Selection**: Users can choose between chat, image generation, and chat with vision models.
+- **Model Selection**: Users can choose between chat, chat with vision, image generation, text to speech and moderation models.
 - **Dynamic Inputs**: Input fields adapt based on the model selected.
 - **Error Handling**: The app includes checks for missing API keys and empty inputs, along with error messages for user guidance.